joaomelo/calystone/DEVELOPMENT.md

 When adding something to the domain ask yourself, does the domain doesn't already expose this? if so, create the capability in the consumer.

-## Utils

-Language or technology helpers that don't need to be aware of bussiness rules and don't need runtime state goes here.
-Utils only knows about utils and nothing else.
+## Domain is the last mile

+If some logic is reused everywhere the domain is the place to put it.
+We don't have a utils folder.

+This is intentional to disincentiveze generic lib features.
+Everything should be written to attend the current needs and the package mindset is considered bad design.

-Avoid creating utils.
-If a string function is needed in only one place, keep the function there.
-This make the need clear and the design simple.
-Utils should be a evolution of such features when they are cleary needed by multiple modules.
+If some utility function is needed in only one place, keep that function there no in the domain.
+It should be moved to the domain only when multiple top-level modules require it.

 # Design strategies

 ## Avoid uncertain use of complexity

-Nothing in this app, even utils, is coded with a mindset to be later used in other apps or libs. this kind of design bring complexity.
+Nothing in this app, even utilities like features, is coded with a mindset to be later used in other apps or libs. this kind of design bring complexity.
 This app code has to be as focuses as possible.
-Complexity is added only when indispensible to achive some app known and present goal.
+Some capability is added only when indispensible to achive some app known and present goal.

 ## Small functions